-Winner, 2010 Olivier Award for Best New Dance Creation for Goldberg: The Rojo/ Brandstrup Project and in 1990 for Orfeo (London Contemporary Dance).
+Kim is a two-time Olivier Award-winner.
+In 2010 he won the Olivier Award for Best New Dance Creation for Goldberg: The Rojo/Brandstrup Project, having previously won the award in 1990 for Orfeo (London Contemporary Dance Theatre).

 Arnold Schoenberg, was born on September 13, 1874, Vienna, Austria and died on July 13, 1951, Los Angeles, California, U.S.

 An Austrian-American composer who created new methods of musical composition involving atonality, namely serialism and the 12-tone row.
 He was also one of the most-influential teachers of the 20th century; among his most-significant pupils were Alban Berg and Anton Webern.
 In 1899, Schoenberg composed the string sextet Verklärte Nacht (“Transfigured Night”), a highly romantic piece of music, it was based on a poem of the same name by Richard Dehmel and was the first piece of programme music written for such an ensemble.
 Its programmatic nature and its harmonies outraged conservative program committees.
 Consequently, it was not performed until 1903, when it was violently rejected by the public.
 Since then it has become one of Schoenberg’s most-popular compositions, both in its original form and in Schoenberg’s later versions for string orchestra.